shabaz123/nimh-charger/README.md

 * Optional microcontroller interface (a microcontroller is not required)

 ## Operation
-This charger uses a low current (0.1 C) charge rate.
+This charger uses a low current (0.1 C) charge rate (see Technical Note below).
 Insert a PP3 NiMH battery, and the charging light should turn on.
 Rotate the control knob to select the desired charge current to suit batteries labeled 200 mAH to 300 mAH.
 After nineteen (19) hours, the 'charge complete' LED should switch on, and the charger will stop charging automatically.
 If the battery temperature rises, the charging will pause, and the LED labeled HOT will light up.
 This light should never light up under normal use, because the charge current is so low.

 After the charge time is complete (19 hours), if you wish to charge another battery, insert it, and then power-cycle the charger for the charging to begin again, for another 19 hours.

+## Technical Note
+Consult the battery manufacturer datasheet or white paper to confirm that the charging method is suitable.
+This project relies on the following note within a GP Technical Paper:

+>Apart from fast charging, GP NiMH batteries can also be charged at a lower current rate of 0.1C.
+As this charging method is less severe, charge termination at 160% nominal capacity input is recommended (to help avoid extended overcharging of the battery).
+Also, in some applications where overcharging is necessary, GP NiMH batteries can endure 0.1C continuous charging for about one year.